 So-called “right to work” laws – intentionally misnamed by a network of nonunion business interests that have championed their passage – are currently in effect in 24 states.
 A more accurate name for these measures is “right-to-work-for-less,” because in practice, they have lowered wages, reduced benefits, diminished jobsite safety, and do not guarantee any “rights” that are not already offered under federal law.
 The average worker in a right to work for less state earns roughly $5,333 a year less than a worker in free-bargaining states.1

 In addition, states with so-called “right-to-work” laws are:

 The true goal of these laws isn’t workers’ rights, but busting the union contract.
-“Right to work” laws say unions must represent all eligible employees, whether they pay dues or not.
-Unions are forced to expend time and members’ dues money to provide union benefits to workers that pay nothing and get all the benefits of union membership.
+So-called “Right to work” laws say unions must represent all eligible employees, whether they pay dues or not.
+Unions are forced to expend time and members’ dues money to provide union benefits to workers who pay nothing and get all the benefits of union membership.

 1 Average Annual Pay, 2001 from Bureau of Labor Statistics, State average annual pay for 2000 and 2001 and percent change in pay for all covered workers.